mjpclab/go-http-file-server/README.md

     A download link will appear on top part of the page.
     Make sure there is no circular symbol links.
 --archive <url-path> ...
-    Allow user to download the whole contents of current directory for specific url paths.
+    Allow user to download the whole contents of current directory for specific url paths(and sub paths).
 --archive-dir <fs-path> ...
     Similar to --archive, but use file system path instead of url path.

 --global-cors
     Allow CORS requests for all url path.
 --cors <url-path> ...
-    Allow CORS requests for specific url path.
+    Allow CORS requests for specific url paths(and sub paths).
 --cors-dir <fs-path> ...
-    Allow CORS requests for specific file system path.
+    Allow CORS requests for specific file system paths(and sub paths).

 --global-auth
     Use Basic Auth for all url path.
 --auth <url-path> ...
-    Use Basic Auth for specific url path.
+    Use Basic Auth for specific url paths(and sub paths).
 --auth-dir <fs-path> ...
-    Use Basic Auth for specific file system path.
+    Use Basic Auth for specific file system paths(and sub paths).
 --user [<username>]:[<password>] ...
     Specify users for current virtual host for Basic Auth, empty username and/or password is allowed.
 --user-base64 [<username>]:[<base64-password>] ...